-Location: 56° 5' 52" N, 13°25' 8" E, 115 m asl (Southern Sweden, 18.5 km ENE of current ACTRIS site Vavihill)
+Location: 56° 5' 52" N, 13°25' 8" E, 115 m asl (southern Sweden, 1 hour drive north from Lund)

-Nearest small town: Perstorp; Municipality: Klippan; Province: Skåne; Country: Sweden
+Nearest small town: Perstorp; Municipality: Klippan; Province: Skåne; Country: Sweden.

-The site was established in 2014 (ICOS).
+The site was established in 2014 (ICOS), ACTRIS activities started 2017.

 ACTRIS activities at Hyltemossa is operated by Lund University.

-Description of the infra-structure
+Description of the infrastructure

-The groups involved in ACTRIS at Lund University are currently moving all aerosol research activities from our current ACTRIS site Vavihill to the newly established ICOS-Sweden site at Hyltemossa in southern Sweden.
+In 2017, the groups involved in ACTRIS at Lund University moved all aerosol research activities from the previous ACTRIS site Vavihill to the ICOS Sweden site at Hyltemossa in southern Sweden.
 The co-location of ICOS and ACTRIS observational capabilities at Hyltemossa offers a comprehensive research infrastructure that is essential for studying the multiple and tightly interlinked processes that control the land ecosystem – atmosphere – climate system.

 A 150 m high tower was erected in March 2014 at the Hyltemossa forest site, and installation of ICOS instrumentation and sensors are fully operational.
-ICOS measurements at the Hyltemossa tall tower include profiles of CO2, CH4, CO and H2O, radiation balance, eddy covariance fluxes of CO2, H2O, heat and momentum and various soil properties.
+ICOS measurements at the Hyltemossa tall tower include profiles of CO2, CH4, CO and H2O, radiation balance, micrometeorological parameters, eddy covariance fluxes of CO2, H2O, heat and momentum and various soil properties.